Management Notes

 Need

-A need is a state of physical deprivation that causes tension within an organism, which tends to organize the field of organism with respect to certain incentives or goals and to incite activity towards their attainment.
+A need is a state of physical deprivation that causes tension within an organism, which tends to organize the field of an organism with respect to certain incentives or goals and to incite activity towards their attainment.

-Need is the absence or lack of some essentials that cause tension within an organism.
+The need is the absence or lack of some essentials that cause tension within an organism.
 Life is based on basic needs such as food, water, sleep, sex, etc. The needs can be simple or complex.
 Regardless of motivation or goal-directed behavior, needs are the starting point.

 While some people may have simple psychological needs, such as clothing, food, shelter, and sex, others may have secondary needs, such as affiliation, power, and achievement.